joeytwiddle/git_shade.vim/README.md

 With `let g:GitShade_Linear = 1` we can see the relative ages of all lines in the file:

 ![Shading to show relative ages of all lines](http://neuralyte.org/~joey/git_shade/git_shade/git_shade_linear.png)

+Changelog:

+- May 2014: Support (with limited colors) for 8, 16 and 256-color terminals.
+(Vim's `t_Co` option should be set appropriately.)
+- June 2013: Committer name, date and message for current line is now displayed in command line area.